 4. Singing ‘Macarena’ in public

 It’s probably still OK to sing “Macarena” and other well-known songs around the campfire with your kids.
-But think twice before you lead a large group to join in on a catchy dance tune.
+But think twice before you lead a large group to join in on a catchy current dance tune.

 Depending on factors like the volume and the number of people involved, doing so may break copyright laws, according to Business Insider.

 Think no one will care?
 In the 1990s, the American Society of Composers, Authors and Publishers wanted the Girl Scouts to pay royalties for singing “Macarena,” reports The New York Times.

-The society later regretted going after the Girl Scouts from a public relations standpoint, but the potential to use the law in this way remains.
+The organization later regretted going after the Girl Scouts from a public relations standpoint, but the potential to use the law in this way remains.

 5. Using Wi-Fi without permission

 Is using a Wi-Fi connection without authorization theft?

 Technically, yes.
 The 35-year-old U.S. Computer Fraud and Abuse Act makes it a felony to access computer systems, including routers, without authorization, even though Wi-Fi wasn’t really a thing then.

 Some states have laws that are more explicit.
 It’s not common for people to be prosecuted for “Wi-Fi squatting,” but the risk is there.